Kalaxia/game-api/README.md

 Notice that docker-compose is a package in your packet manager but it might be outdated.
 The authors advice following the [official documentation](https://docs.docker.com/compose/install/)

 Normally your user should have permission to use docker.
-If it is not the case enter
+If it is not the case type
 ```Bash
 sudo groupadd docker
 ```